prysmaticlabs/prysm/README.md

         "eip158Block": 0
     },
     "difficulty": "200",
-    "gasLimit": "210000000000"
+    "gasLimit": "210000000000",
+    "alloc": {
+        "826f3F66dB0416ea82033aE917A611bfBF4D98b6": { "balance": "300000" },
     }
+}
 ```

+The `alloc` portion specifies account addresses with prefunded ETH when the Ethereum blockchain is created.
+You can modify this section of the genesis to include your own test address and prefund it with 100ETH.

 Then, you can build `geth` and init a new instance of a local, Ethereum blockchain as follows:

     $ make geth
-    $ ./build/bin/geth init ./sharding/genesis.json -datadir /path/to/your/datadir
+    $ ./build/bin/geth init /path/to/genesis.json -datadir /path/to/your/datadir
     $ ./build/bin/geth --nodiscover console --datadir /path/to/your/datadir --networkid 12345

+It is **important** to note that the `--networkid` flag must match the `chainId` property in the genesis file.

 Then, the geth console can start up and you can start a miner as follows:

     > personal.newAccount()
     > miner.setEtherbase(eth.accounts[0])
-    > miner.start()

-Then, once you are satisfied with mining for a few seconds, stop the miner with

-    > miner.stop()
+    > miner.start(1)

 Now, save the passphrase you used in the geth node into a text file called password.txt.
-Then, once you have this private geth node running on your local network, we will need to generate fake, pending transactions that can then be processed into shards by validators and proposers.
+Then, once you have this private geth node running on your local network, we will need to generate test, pending transactions that can then be processed into shards by validators and collation proposers.
 For this, we have created an in-house transaction generator CLI tool.

 ## Transaction Generator

 Work in Progress.
 To track our current draft of the tx generator cli spec, visit this [link](https://docs.google.com/document/d/1YohsW4R9dIRo0u5RqfNOYjCkYKVCmzjgoBDBYDdu5m0/edit?usp=drive_web&ouid=105756662967435769870).

-Once we have fake transactions broadcast to our local node, we can start a validator and proposer client in separate terminal windows to begin the sharding process.
+Once we have test transactions broadcast to our local node, we can start a validator and collation proposer client in separate terminal windows to begin the sharding process.

 ## Becoming a Validator